lapinek/platform-scripting/README.Examples.md

     }
     ```

-    1. Import the `org.forgerock.http.protocol` package to configure `httpClient`.
+    1. Import the `org.forgerock.http.protocol` package for configuring the `httpClient` object.
     2. Import the API that enables the Action Interface.
-    3. Import the `IdUtils` static class which allows access to the identity's profile.
+    3. Import the `IdUtils` static class for accessing the identity's profile.
-    4. Import the `jsonSlurper` class in order to parse the stringified JSON received from the client-script and preserved in the shared state.
+    4. Import the `jsonSlurper` class for parsing the stringified JSON received from the client side script.
-    5. Assuming the identity has been verified in a previous node, refer to the identity by its username.
+    5. Assuming the identity has been verified in a previous node, refer to the identity by its username (obtained from the shared state).
-    6. Parse the client data preserved in the shared state.
+    6. Parse the client data.
-    7. Define the outcome by matching an attribute from the client data and one from the identity.
+    7. Define the outcome by matching an attribute value from the client data and the one associated with the identity.
     8. Prepare a network request as described in [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-http-client) in the Development Guide.
     9. Receive and parse the response.
     10. Decide the outcome of the node depending on whether or not the user can be found in the online resource, which represents a "blacklist".
-    11. Proceed to the next node using the Action interface method.
+    11. Proceed to the next node using the `goTo()` Action interface method.

     > The client IP information could be used in [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition)—as demonstrated in the `Scripted Policy Condition` script included in the default AM configuration.